Herb Ellis (actor)

 Beat bistro owner, painter and sculptor Wilbur in five episodes of Peter Gunn.
 Ellis and Webb later worked together on Dragnet 1966 and Dragnet 1967.

 From 1959 to 1962, Ellis was cast as Dr. Dan Wagner in seven episodes of the CBS military sitcom/drama series, Hennesey, starring Jackie Cooper as a United States Navy physician, with Abby Dalton as nurse Martha Hale.

+Personal life and death

 Ellis was married to Sylvia Siegel, and they had two children.
 He died on December 26, 2018, at his home in San Gabriel, California.
 He was 97.